iskrisis/vector-electron-desktop/README.md

+# DONT USE THIS ANYMORE
+This was temporary solution for desktop version of Vector (now Riot) client for matrix.
+You will find much better client here https://riot.im/

 # Vector Electron Desktop
 Simple Vector.im wrapped in electron to make desktop app.
 Most of the code is from [electron-quick-start](https://github.com/electron/electron-quick-start).